ridwanediallo/Ridlib/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 <!-- - Thanks to [HiCounselor](https://hicounselor.com/) for giving us the opportinuty to work on this project. -->
+Many thanks to Chris Zetter my mentor for all his help and support.
+He was there available to help if I get stuck or have a question.
+And if this app has been made available to because him helped with the deployement with Dokku and paying the hosting on Digital Ocean.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>